OGS-Digital-Service/budget.ny.gov-components/employment.md

 {{  highlight({
     title: "How We Hire",
-    content:"At DOB, we’re always looking for great candidates to add to our team, with or without a civil service exam.
+    content:"At DOB, we’re always looking for great candidates to add to our team and a civil service exam is generally not required to be hired.
 Don’t see an opening for the role you’re looking for?
 Submit an application anyway, and we’ll reach out if there’s an opportunity we think would be a good fit for you!", link:"https://budget.ny.gov",
     linktext:"Submit your application",
     framecolor:"orange"